 Experience it yourself: Part of the festival takes place at the cultural center in the heart of Andong.
 But the most interesting part, in our opinion, took place in the Hahoe Folk Village.
 To get there, you'll need to take a city bus for nearly an hour.
 Once in the village, explore the streets that are frozen in time and lined with traditional hanok houses.
 Be sure to watch the mask dance performed alongside the winding river with cliffs as a backdrop.
 If you're able, stay for the fireworks that take place after the sun sets.
 With burning bushes being thrown off the cliff's edge, it's unlike any firework show you've ever seen.

-8. Cherry Blossoms
+8. See Cherry Blossoms in Bloom

 For just two weeks in April, Cherry Blossoms take over South Korea.
 We also ran in the annual Cherry Blossom 10K in Gyeongju -- definitely the most beautiful race we've ever been a part of.